vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-jest.md

 Jest is a test runner developed by Facebook, aiming to deliver a battery-included unit testing solution.
 You can learn more about Jest on its [official documentation](https://jestjs.io/).

+<div class="vueschool"><a href="https://vueschool.io/courses/learn-how-to-test-vuejs-components?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how to use Jest and Vue Test Utils to test Single File Components with Vue School">Learn how to use Jest to test Single File Components with Vue School</a></div>

 #### Setting up Jest

 We will assume you are starting with a setup that already has webpack, vue-loader and Babel properly configured - e.g. the `webpack-simple` template scaffolded by `vue-cli`.